J053Fabi0/Duplicated-files-cleaner-Incognito/README.md

 With crontab you can configure the script to run every day.

 1. Run `crontab -e`
-1. Write `0 0 * * * deno task --cwd /root/Duplicated-files-cleaner-Incognito run` at the end of the file, modifying
+1. Write `0 0 * * * /path/to/duplicatedFilesCleaner --config /path/to/constants.jsonc` at the end of the file,
-   the path if yours is different.
+   modifying the path if yours is different.
 I recommend runnig the deno command before to see if it works.

-# Troubleshooting

-If you run into problems, you can safely delete the file located at `db/database.db` and try again.
-If that doesn't solve the problem, open an issue.